 Unlike many manufacturers, Canon does not fully outsource assembly operations or other production processes to outside contractors.
-Canon places great importance on manufacturing and carries out product assembly as well as manufacturing of certain components, parts and materials in the house at Canon Inc.'s operational sites or Group manufacturing companies.
+Canon places great importance on manufacturing and engaging in product assembly as well as production of certain components, parts and materials in house at Canon Inc.'s own plants, factories and Canon group manufacturing companies.

-Group manufacturing companies located in Japan, China, Taiwan, Malaysia, Thailand, the Philippines, Vietnam, the United States and Europe are responsible for supplying Canon products to Canon Inc. and Group marketing subsidiaries and affiliates.
-As the head of the Canon Group, Canon Inc. supervises Group manufacturing companies that directly employ large numbers of people.
+Group manufacturing companies such as those located in Japan, China, Taiwan, Malaysia, Thailand, the Philippines, Vietnam, the United States and Europe are responsible for supplying Canon products to Canon Inc. and Group marketing subsidiaries and affiliates.
+As the head of the Canon Group, Canon Inc. administrates Group manufacturing companies that directly employ large numbers of people.

-Canon production sites also have partnerships with thousands of suppliers unaffiliated with the Canon Group, from whom they purchase considerable numbers of components, such as electronic parts, mechanical parts, units and materials.
+Canon Group offices, plants and manufacturing companies are engaged in partnerships with several thousand suppliers unaffiliated with the Canon Group, from whom they purchase considerable numbers of components such as electronic parts, mechanical parts, units and materials.